IndabaConsultores/sql-definition-support/README.md

 }
 ...
 ```
-Load the sqld definitions on your application startup, providing the classpath prefix for retricting the search
+Load the sqld definitions on your application startup, providing the classpath prefix for restricting the search

 ```java
 ...
 SQLDClassPathLoader.loadSqlds("com.test");
 ...
 ```
-Where you need to acces to a query instantiate a QueryDefinition class with the query's key
+Where you need to access to a query instantiate a QueryDefinition class with the query's key

 ```java
 ...